 For detailed instructions on copying files from your interactive environment to your workspace storage (or external Google bucket), Saving data from interactive analysis to workspace storage.

 Switching between RStudio and Jupyter Notebooks

-The RStudio app is not compatible with the Jupyter Notebooks listed in your Notebooks tab.
+The RStudio app is not compatible with the Jupyter Notebooks listed in your Analyses tab.
 If you try to open a Jupyter Notebook after you’ve created an RStudio environment, you’ll get a message prompting you to update your Cloud Environment to a Jupyter-based image.